-I am a self taught woodworker using the centuries old technique of mortise and tenon joinery.
+I am a self-taught woodworker using the centuries-old mortise and tenon joinery technique.

-I take my inspiration from the Adirondack rustic style of upper New York state.
+My inspiration comes from the Adirondack rustic style of upper New York State.

-In my one person wood shop here in Santa Fe N.M., I design and build coffee tables, side tables, dining room chairs, and, my speciality, rocking chairs.
-The wood I use come from trees taken down for various reasons.
-They include black walnut, apple, cherry, pear and ash.
-The seat and back of my chairs are woven with either flat reed {inner part of the rattan plant}, shaker tape or rattan cane.
-The table tops are usually one piece of wood with the edges left natural {live edge].
-The pieces are crafted using the natural forms of the wood combined with a functional design, creating a truly one of a kind piece.
-As one interior designer once told a client “Your kids will be fighting over this piece”.
+In my one-person wood shop here in Santa Fe, N.M., I design and build coffee tables, side tables, dining room chairs, and, my specialty, rocking chairs.
+The wood I use comes from trees taken down for various reasons.
+They include black walnut, apple, cherry, pear, and ash.
+The seat and back of my chairs are woven with either flat reed (inner part of the rattan plant), shaker tape, or rattan cane.
+The table tops are usually one piece of wood with the edges left natural (live edge).
+The pieces are crafted using the natural forms of the wood combined with a functional design, creating a truly one-of-a-kind piece.
+As one interior designer once told a client, “Your kids will be fighting over this piece”.

 I have shown my work at the Adirondack Museum Rustic Furniture show, the American Folk Art Museum NYC, the Montclair NJ Art museum, the New Jersey State craft fair, , Gallery Ethnica Santa Fe NM, Jen Tough Galleries Santa Fe NM, and the Santa Fe NM studio tours.